Film Producer

 Producers In Production Process:

-During production, the producer's job is to ensure the film remains on schedule and under budget.
-To this end, they must remain in constant contact with directors and other key creative team members.
+During Film Production, the job of the Film Producer is to ensure the Film remains on schedule and under budget.
+To this end, they must remain in constant contact with Film Directors and other key Film Professionals.

-Producers cannot always personally supervise all parts of their production but will instead delegate tasks as have needed.
-For example, some producers run a company that also deals with film distribution.
-Also, the cast and film crew often work at different times and places, and certain films even require a second unit.
+Film Producers cannot always personally supervise all parts of their Film Production but will instead delegate tasks as have needed.
+For example, some Film Producers run a company that also deals with Film Distribution.
+Also, the cast and Film Crew often work at different times and places, and certain Films even require a second unit.

 Producers In Post Production:

-Even after shooting for a film is complete, the producers can still demand that additional scenes be filmed.
-In the case of a negative test screening, producers may even demand an alternative film ending.
-For example, when the audience reacted negatively to Rambo's death in the test screening of the film First Blood, the producers requested a new ending be filmed.
-Producers also oversee the film's sales, film marketing, and film distribution rights, often working with third-party specialist firms.
+Even after shooting for a film is complete, the Film Producers can still demand that additional scenes be filmed.
+In the case of a negative test screening, Film Producers may even demand an alternative film ending.
+For example, when the audience reacted negatively to Rambo's death in the test screening of the Film First Blood, the Film Producers requested a new ending be filmed.
+Producers also oversee the film's sales, Film Marketing, and Film Distribution rights, often working with third-party specialist firms.

 Types of Producers